faqeel/covid-dashboard/README.md

 This is a web application project to track COVID-19 cases around the world.
 It was built with Laravel 9 and Vue.js 3.

 ## Getting Started
-This section shows how to run the project on your local machine using [Laravel Sail](https://laravel.com/docs/9.x/sail).
+This section shows how to set up a local development environment using [Laravel Sail](https://laravel.com/docs/9.x/sail).

 ### Prerequisites
-In order to run this project locally, you need to make sure that [Docker](https://www.docker.com/) is installed on your machine.
+In order to run this project locally, make sure to have [Git](https://git-scm.com/) and [Docker](https://www.docker.com/) installed.

 ### Installation

-**1. Download The Project**

-Clone (or download) the repo to your local computer and navigate to the application's directory:
+Clone (or download) the repository to your local computer and navigate to the project's directory:

 ```sh
 git clone https://github.com/faqeel/covid-dashboard.git